usnistgov/Docs4NIST/en/fused/_sources/customization.rst.txt

 Pages templates
 --------------------------

-The second set of tempaltes is used by the :ref:`UPDATEPAGES` sub-action to create the pages on the hosting site that enable switching between different documentation variants.
+The second set of tempaltes is used by :meth:`~ntd2d_action.repository.Repository.update_pages` to create the pages on the hosting site that enable switching between different documentation variants.

 You can customize any of these templates by copying them to a :file:`_templates/` directory at the root of your `nist-pages` branch and